The link between Diabetes and eye conditions

 As diabetic retinopathy persists the blood vessels will bleed into other parts of the eye.
 This may cause floaters (floating spots, lines, or rings in the field of vision.)

-Without proper treatment in the early stages, diabetic retinopathy can cause more severe conditions of the eye like diabetic macular edema and retinal detachment.
+Without proper treatment in the early stages, diabetic retinopathy can cause more severe conditions of the eye like diabetic macular edema and retinal detachment, or perhaps conjunctivitis., or perhaps conjunctivitis..
 Diabetic macular edema occurs when blood vessels leak fluids and/or blood that cause swelling in the macula.
 Extra fluid in the eye can lead to distorted, shadowy, and blurry vision.
 Diabetic retinopathy can also cause scar tissue in the back of the eye that leads to retinal detachment.

 Retinal detachment is a serious condition and should be treated as a medical emergency.
 Retinal detachment occurs when the retina pulls away or detaches from the blood vessels in the back of the eye.
 Blood vessels are essential to the health of the eye as they supply nutrients and oxygen to the eye.
 This condition can cause dark shadows to the sides of the eye or in the middle of the field of vision.
 If this is not treated right away it can lead to permanent loss of vision or blindness.